machour/yii2-adminlte-demo/README.md

       vendor/             contains dependent 3rd-party packages
-      views/              contains view files for the Web application web/                contains the entry script and Web resources
+      views/              contains view files for the Web application web/                contains the entry script and Web resources widgets/            contains the widgets used by this template

 REQUIREMENTS